abbycar/MicrosoftEdge-Documentation/dev-guide/performance/resource-Timing-API/README.md

+---
+description: Learn how to use the Resource Timing API, which allows web applications to access network timing information regarding how long it takes for resources to load in a document.
+title: Resource Timing API
+author: erikadoyle
+---

 # Resource Timing API

 The [*Resource Timing API*](https://www.w3.org/TR/resource-timing/) allows web applications to access network timing information regarding how long it takes for resources to load in a document (such as images, CSS files, Javascript files, etc).
 These timing metrics are helpful to measure user latency, crucial for benchmarking, and toward optimizing a web application's performance.